WisTex/Raconteur/util/py/README.txt

 Config
 ------

-Create a .zotshrc file in your home or in same folder with zotsh.py:
+Create a .nshrc file in your home or in same folder with the nsh script:

-	[zotsh]
+	[nsh]
 	host = https://yourhost.com/
 	username = your_username
 	password = your_password